 With Elroy, I wanted to find somewhere high, with a good view below to fly him from.
 The good thing about our home is its proximity to open land.
 I drove over a nearby hill, noting the good launching points but wanted more.
 I continued along a couple of dirt roads and came to a very, very steep gully road.
 One of those ones you look at and wonder if your car is going to make it up the other side… It did.
 But at the base of the gully was a cool location to fly Elroy, sadly it was also a bit of a wind tunnel and I’d easily lose control of him, so I abandoned that plan as soon as it started up his rotors.
 Not to mention the only place to take off and land was the road that didn’t have great visibility given its high sides.

-Elroy and I went to back along the road and I launched him off the road near a water tower on the hill.
+Elroy and I went to back along the road and I launched him off the road near a water tower on the hill where some Dissolved Air Flotation Systems were being installed.
 The view ahead was the Bacchus Marsh West Golf Course and the regular flying place, the pony club.